<<Next order form will be sent out in late May 2019 for pick up in mid-July 2019>>

 The Floriani Red flint corn was lost in America and rediscovered in northern Italy in the foothills of the Alps in Sugana Valley near Trent where it has been grown for centuries.
 Taking its name from the family that gave it back to the US, Floriani is known for its great taste, pointed kernels and beautiful red color.
 Produced on our farm, the cornmeal has a pink cast, and makes a distinctive polenta or cornbread with a rich, complex flavor.
 Grind with a blender or hand mill prior to baking.
 Go to our website for cornmeal and polenta recipes, tips on grinding, and more history about this corn.

-We grow Cherokee Long Ear Small popcorn, a delicious multicolored corn.
+Our Cherokee Long Ear Small popcorn is a delicious and beautiful multicolored corn.
 It was preserved from multiple varieties of seed that traveled west to Oklahoma with the relocated tribe.
 It is named for its large cob size for a popcorn and relatively short stalk—but we have grown it over 8 feet tall on our organic soils!
 For their size, the kernels make a large pop, yielding a low hull to corn ratio.
 The pops have a great corn flavor and are white with just a speck of the color on the bottom.
-The ear corn or shelled corn is very ornamental displaying a beautiful rainbow of shiny yellow, white, purple, pink, blue, rose, red, black, olive, and orange kernels.
+The ear corn and shelled corn are very ornamental displaying a beautiful rainbow of shiny yellow, white, purple, pink, blue, rose, red, black, olive, and orange kernels.
 This popcorn can also be ground into cornmeal.

-OUR OTHER ORGANIC PRODUCTSWe also sell hay, straw, certified organic livestock feeds, and grains such as corn, soybeans, and barley, organic cover crop seed, such as hairy vetch seed.
-We are also a Fertrell dealer for livestock minerals and fertilizer and other products.
+OUR OTHER ORGANIC FARM PRODUCTSWe sell hay, straw, certified organic livestock feeds, and grains such as corn, soybeans, and barley, organic cover crop seed, such as hairy vetch seed.
+We are also a Fertrell dealer for livestock minerals and fertilizer and other garden and farm products.
 Contact us for more information.